Monthly Archives: October 2009

 Charlie Troop Mail Clerk

-An Offer I Could Not Refuse And I got Wheels My meeting with ‘Top’ (First Sergeant) was brief and to the point.
+My meeting with ‘Top’ (First Sergeant) was brief and to the point.
 He made me an offer I couldn’t refuse.
-He said my records on file, qualified me to be … Continue reading
+He said my records on file, qualified me to be the mail clerk for Charlie Troop.
+Prior to being drafted into the Army, I took a Civil Service correspondence course and at Fort Knox, I got a license to drive a military vehicle.

 Filed under Vietnam War